-Buying a smart scale from the likes of Withings or iHealth is one of the best ways to keep track of your health goals.
+Buying a smart scale from the likes of Withings or Fitbit could also be one of the best ways to keep track of your health goals.
 A whitepaper by Withings has shown that those who track their weight regularly are more likely to succeed in hitting their weight goal, and there's a plethora of devices on the market to help.

 A top body analyser will track your weight, body fat and even heart rate, plotting your progress on your smartphone, so you can get a feel-good buzz about shedding the pounds.

 However, buying a smart scale isn't just about the bit of plastic or glass you stand on.
 It's also about the ecosystem that tracks your weight and how useful the information can be.
 Read on for our round-up of the best out there.